 Most labs use 70% ethanol for routine disinfection of surfaces and equipment.
 While this is suitable to get rid of bacteria, phage is significantly more resistant to EtOH.
 I recommend using a quaternary ammonium chloride for routine disinfection.

-While prevention is best, see here for how you can get rid of bacteriophage that are already in your cultures.
+While prevention is best, see here for how you can get rid of bacteriophage that is already in your cultures.
 That’s it!
 I hope these tips are helpful to you, especially if you are a black sheep of sorts in your lab.
 Happy propagating!

 1. UCB Risk Management Services.
 (2014).
 Use of UV germicidal lamps inside biosafety cabinets.
 Guidance Document # : UBCV-RMS-OHS-GDL